norbibi/golem_cuda/README.md

 Golem Cuda is an overlay for Golem providers to enable GPU computing.

-This release has an automated instaler with a terminal menu for GPU selection to simplify setup.
+This release has an automated installer with a terminal menu for GPU selection to simplify setup.

 <p align="center">
 <img src="screenshots/gpu_selection.png" width="50%">